Learning to Deliberate: Meta-policy Collaboration for Agentic LLMs with Multi-agent Reinforcement Learning: Related Works

-\subsubsection{Multi-Agent Reinforcement Learning for LLMs.}
+\paragraph{Multi-Agent Reinforcement Learning for LLMs.}

-Reinforcement learning (RL) for multi-agent systems aim to train coordinated, role-specialized agents beyond static prompting or supervised tuning \cite{chen2022ptde,chen2022commander,jia2025enhancing,zhu2025lamarl,peiyuan2024agile,park2025maporl,liao2025marft,han2025joyagents,wan2025rema}.
-These methods demonstrate that multi-agent RL can significantly improve collaboration and generalization over prompting-based systems \cite{jiang2025qllm,alsadat2024multi,lin2025speaking}.
-To support scalable optimization, frameworks like MARTI \cite{marti2025} and MHGPO \cite{chen2025heterogeneous} adopt centralized coordination with decentralized policy learning.
+Reinforcement learning (RL) \cite{chen2022ptde,chen2022commander,hu2024review} for multi-agent LLM systems aim to train coordinated, role-specialized agents beyond static prompting or supervised tuning \cite{zheng2023progressive,zhu2025lamarl,peiyuan2024agile,park2025maporl,liao2025marft,han2025joyagents,wan2025rema,zhuang2024yolo}.
+For example, MAPoRL \cite{park2025maporl} co-trains multiple LLMs through multi-turn debates using verifier-shaped collaborative rewards, and LERO \cite{wei2025lero} employs LLMs in an evolutionary MARL loop to generate hybrid reward and observation functions.
+To support scalable optimization, frameworks like Maestro \cite{yang2025maestro} and MHGPO \cite{chen2025heterogeneous} adopt centralized coordination with decentralized policy learning.
 Others, such as ReSo \cite{zhou2025reso} and Verco \cite{li2024verco} introduce dynamic agent selection and interpretable communication protocols.
-Together, these works represent a growing trend toward training LLM-based MAS that learn to communicate and adapt under reinforcement objectives \cite{wang2024self,zhang2024multi,sun2024llm,chen2025discriminative}.
+Meanwhile, ML-Agent \cite{liu2025ml} and RAGEN \cite{wang2025ragen} explore step-wise RL and long-horizon reasoning, showing that LLM agents can self-improve across complex decision trajectories.
+Together, these works represent a growing trend toward training LLM-based MAS that learn to communicate and adapt under reinforcement objectives \cite{yang5819182toward,zhang2024multi,sun2024llm,chen2025discriminative}.